railwayapp/docs/src/docs/databases/bring-your-own-database.md

 ## Template Marketplace

 Need inspiration?
 Our [Template Marketplace](https://railway.app/templates) already includes solutions for many different database services.
-You might even find find a template for the database you need!
+You might even find a template for the database you need!

 Here are some suggestions to checkout -
 - [Minio](https://railway.app/template/SMKOEA)